-- Bamboo as a construction material is a fast-growing, renewable resource alternative to carbon fiber.
+- Timber bamboo as a construction material is a fast-growing, renewable resource alternative to carbon fiber.

 - BamCore is part of the Autodesk Foundation impact-investing program, which supports the company’s vision to encourage climate-positive building materials.